react-hook-form/react-hook-form/app/README.md

-# Server for cypress automation
+# App for cypress automation

 ## Install